The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Discussion and Future Work

 \section{Discussion and Future Work}

-This paper introduced the TOM approach, illustrated its capabilities, and demonstrated its value as a general multitask learning system.
-This section discusses three key areas of future work for increasing the understanding and applicability of the approach.
+Sections~\ref{sec:background} and \ref{sec:tom} developed the foundations for the TOM approach; Sections~\ref{sec:implementation} and \ref{sec:experiments} illustrated its capabilities, demonstrating its value as a general multitask learning system.
+This section discusses four key areas of future work for increasing the understanding and applicability of the approach.

 First, there is an opportunity to develop a theoretical framework for understanding when TOM will work best.
 It is straightforward to extend universal approximation results from approximation of single functions \citep{Cybenko:1989, Lu:2017, Kidger:2020} to approximation of a set of functions each with any input and output dimensionality via Eq.~\ref{eq:lve}.
 It is also straightforward to extend convergence bounds for certain model classes, such as PAC bounds \citep{Bartlett:2002, Neyshabur:2017}, to TOM architectures implemented with these classes, if the ``true'' variable embeddings are fixed a priori, so they can simply be treated as features.
 However, a more intriguing direction involves understanding how the true locations of variables affects TOM's ability to learn and exploit them, i.e., what are desirable theoretical properties of the space of variables?